magpiemodel/magpie/.github/pull_request_template.md

 ## :wrench: Checklist for PR creator :wrench:

-If a point is not applicable check the checkbox anyway and write "not-applicable" next to the checkbox.
+If a point is not applicable, check the checkbox anyway and write "non-applicable" next to the checkbox.

 - [ ] Label pull request [from the label list](https://github.com/magpiemodel/magpie/labels).
   - **Low risk**: Simple bugfixes (missing files, updated documentation, typos) or changes  in start or output scripts